 - decreased sex drive

-The lack of hormones during menopause also increases a woman’s risks of broken bones, bone loss (osteoporosis), and heart problems.
+The lack of hormones during menopause also increase a woman’s risks for:

 - heart problems